 All over the UK including Lincolnshire, are a range of airfields which all played some part in the Second World War.
 Many sprung up hastily as demand for airbases increased following increased activity over the Skies of Europe.
 As D-Day approached, so too were airfields developed or modified to take new, bigger aircraft along with troops ready for the invasion.This trip visits two such airfields, both of which can be found in these lower regions of Lincolnshire.

 RAF Sutton Bridge

 The first, RAF Sutton Bridge, served to train gunners before being sent to fight in the Battle of Britain and for bomber crews to hone their skills in defending their aircraft from the attacking Luftwaffe.
 It became home of the Central Gunnery School, hosting point for several squadrons for short periods before being moved on elsewhere.
 It is reputed to have been home to a number of ‘famous’ people like Guy Gibson and some of his crew.
 It remained open for about 30 years on and off but flying ceased in 1946.

-As the majority of the buildings were temporary, there is virtually no signs of there ever being an airfield here.
+As the majority of the buildings were temporary, there are very few signs of there ever being an airfield here.
+A handful of tracks and what is thought to be a squadron office are all accessible.

 Awash with poly tunnels and a large-scale potato storage, the only real sign of its existence is a small memorial overlooking the site next to the swing bridge that gives the area its name.

 Dedicated in September 1993, the memorial, a bent propeller, stand as a reminder of the gallant men who passed through Sutton Bridge on their way to war.